 Children: Children's answers.

-Good thing the sun is shining!
+It's good that the sun is shining!

-Good thing the wind is blowing!
+It's good that the wind is blowing!

 It’s good that this river has very blue water.